FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 }
 ```

->Because we slaved our back motors, calling the `set` method on the front motors will automatically also set the back motors to the same power.
+>Because we made our back motors follow the front motors, calling the `set` method on the front motors will automatically also set the back motors to the same power.

 Now, we have a functioning drive subsystem!
 Our code should look something like this: